stellawang196/FinRL_Contest_2025_Starter_Kit/Task_2_FinRL_AlphaSeek_Crypto/README.md

 The initial cash is $1 million.

-For evaluation, we will run your ensemble agents on a test set and compare the results using metrics like cumulative return, win loss rate and sharpe ratio (subject to change).
+For evaluation, we will run your ensemble agents on a test set and compare the results using metrics like cumulative return, win loss rate and sharpe ratio.

 We provide an evaluation template that you may use to test your ensemble models.
 You may change `"predict_ary_path": "BTC_1sec_predict.npy"` in the env_args object to point to a validation subset of the predict ary path which will let you test your model on out of sample data.